top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working in the A&E. Your next patient is Roc Johnson – a 51-year-old man who complains of pain during urination.
+You are a doctor working in the emergency department.
+Your next patient is Roc Johnson – a 51-year-old man who complains of pain during urination.
 Please take a history and perform a relevant examination.

 Patient History: